 - Unusual finger movements, such as picking motions

 After a temporal lobe seizure, you may have:

-- A brief period of confusion and difficulty speaking
+- A period of confusion and difficulty speaking

-- Inability to recall the events that occurred during the seizure
+- Inability to recall what occurred during the seizure

-In extreme cases, what starts as a temporal lobe seizure evolves into a grand mal (tonic-clonic) seizure — featuring convulsions and a loss of consciousness.
+In extreme cases, what starts as a temporal lobe seizure evolves into a generalized tonic-clonic (grand mal) seizure — featuring convulsions and loss of consciousness.